Im-Bee/AtlanticBeast/README.md

 'A Fast Voxel Traversal Algorithm for Ray Tracing'<br>
 by John Amanatides and Andrew Woo (1987) and Phong Reflection lighting.

-In demo we can play a simple minecraft lookalike game where you can place blocks.
+In demo we can play a simple minecraft lookalike game where you can place and remove blocks.

 Current default demo keybinds: